zeditor01/cdc_examples/documents/securing_cdc.md

 PRESS <ENTER> TO EXIT THE INSTALLER:
 ```

-<b>Step 3:</b> Start the access server and create the CDC SYSADMIN userid. logon as the cdc install userid, switch to the access server /bin directory, start the
+***Step 3:*** Start the access server and create the CDC SYSADMIN userid. logon as the cdc install userid, switch to the access server /bin directory, start the
 access server with the ```dmaccessserver``` command, and then create the access server sysadmin id with the ```dmcreateuser``` command.

 ```